Online shopping surge delivers record revenue for UPS - WTMJ

-NEW YORK (AP) — A surge in online shopping helped UPS post record revenue during the last three months of 2020.
+NEW YORK (AP) — A surge in online shopping helped UPS post record revenue during the last three months of 2020, the company said Tuesday.

-Shares of United Parcel Service Inc. rose 5% before the stock market opened Tuesday.

 But when adjusted to remove charges, UPS said it earned $2.66 per share, easily beating Wall Street expectations.